 As is often the case in a small town, Salisbury Center doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Salisbury Center who are college-educated is close to the national average for all communities of 21.84%: 19.49% of the adults in Salisbury Center have a bachelor's degree or advanced degree.
+The education level of Salisbury Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.49% of adults 25 and older in Salisbury Center have a college degree.

 The per capita income in Salisbury Center in 2022 was $26,663, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,652 for a family of four.
 However, Salisbury Center contains both very wealthy and poor people as well.